smeade/phoenix_live_view_example_todos/README.md

 # Live View Todos Example

-[Chris McCord's](https://github.com/chrismccord) [LiveView example repo](https://github.com/chrismccord/phoenix_live_view_example) with a Todos demo (based on the Users CRUD demo).
-I created this in order to discover and learn about LiveView and take it for a test drive.
+[Chris McCord's](https://github.com/chrismccord) [LiveView example repo](https://github.com/chrismccord/phoenix_live_view_example) with a Todos demo (based on the Users CRUD demo) added.
+I created the todos demo in order to discover and learn about LiveView and to take it for a test drive.
 The demo is based loosely on todo mvc, but completely server-side via LiveView.

 After installing as instructed below, visit [`localhost:4000/todos`](http://localhost:4000/todos) from your browser.